Fighter Duel

-Fighter Duel is a first-person combat flight simulator developed by Phillips Interactive and Jaeger Software released in Europe in 1995 for MS-DOS-based IBM PC compatibles.
+Fighter Duel is a first-person combat flight simulation game developed by Phillips Interactive and Jaeger Software released in Europe in 1995 for MS-DOS.
 The game is set during World War II.

 Gameplay

 The player must shoot down enemy aircraft in duels in the air.

 Reception

 Computer Game Review gave Fighter Duel a mixed review, and called it "best suited for modem and network play."
 It was a runner-up for Computer Gaming Worlds 1995 "Simulation of the Year" award, which ultimately went to EF2000.
 The editors praised Fighter Duels "superb modeling of top World War II fighters and its sweat-inducing head-to-head play."